officeneerajsaini/workflow/.github/pull_request_template.md

 - Placeholder: "Fixes #123"

 ### Changes
-A detailed list of the changes made in this PR.
+List the detailed changes made in this PR.
 - Added a new feature to ...
 - Refactored the ...
 - Fixed a bug in ...